-Once the Status Light starts Δ flashing, release the gas control knob.
+Once the Status Light starts flashing, release the gas control knob.
 Adjust the gas control knob to the desired temperature setting.

-If the Status Light doesn't start flashing after 90 seconds, release the gas control knob and wait 10 minutes.

-Repeat lighting steps 2 through 6 5 at least two additional times or until the Status Light starts flashing once every three seconds.
-Wait 10 minutes between lighting attempts.
+- If the Status Light doesn't start flashing after 90 seconds, release the gas control knob and wait 10 minutes. - Repeat lighting steps 2 through 5 at least two additional times or until the Status Light starts flashing once every three seconds.
+Wait 10 minutes between lighting attempts. - A solid Status Light means the pilot was lit but is now off.

-through 5.

-A solid Status Light means the pilot was lit but is now off.
 Release the gas control knob and wait 10 minutes.
-Once the Status Light goes out, repeat lighting steps 2 water heater.
+Once the Status Light goes out, repeat lighting steps 2 through 5. - If the Status Light doesn't start flashing after three lighting attempts, turn the gas control knob to the OFF position and refer to the "Troubleshooting-No Hot Water" section (see page 25).

+water heater.
 You may hear drips or a sizzling sound when the water heater is first lit or, you may see a small puddle on the floor.
 Condensation is not a leak and will go away once the tank reaches normal operating temperature.